These pumpkin energy balls taste like bites of pumpkin spiced cookie dough. A delicious fall snack made with wholesome ingredients!

 Instructions

-- Stir in the mini chocolate chips
+- Fold in the mini chocolate chips

 Want to hear something crazy?
 My dad always grows these enormous carrots, and my step mom didn't know what to do with them.
 For years now, she has cooked them, froze the pulp, and used it for pumpkin pies.
 I now use carrot puree for all things pumpkin.
 It's free, equally nutritious, and indistinguishable.
 Can't wait to try this!